bvt123/SCH/Readme.md

 ### Kafka

-- Due to some limitations, we could not do a heavy Join in standard Clickhouse’s Kafka consumer loop using Materialized Views.
+- Due to Clickhouse Kafka Engine limitations, we could not do a heavy Join in standard Clickhouse’s Kafka consumer loop using Materialized Views.
 Possibly [it will change in the future](https://github.com/ClickHouse/ClickHouse/pull/42777) but for now, we shouldn’t do long processing in MV that reads data from Kafka Engine.
 - Replicated tables receive data from Kafka via a common consumer group on all replicas
 - non-replicated tables receive data from Kafka via their consumer groups, with names from the “replica_id” or “shard_id” macro setting (like clickhouse01, clickhouse02)